ischeinfeld/py_nlp/README.md

 # py_nlp
 A Part of Speech tagger using Markov Chains on word uni-, bi-, and trigrams and trained on the WSJ corpus.
+Primary code in src/.

 ##### Thanks
 Thank you to Prof. Michael Collins, PhD. and graduate student Karl